alibabacloudkorea/ACKC/Welcome file.md

 ## Prerequisite
 1. Submit a ticket for adding Korea region - this is done based on UID
 2. Submit a ticket for enable 'Reserve client IP addresses' feature - this is also done based on UID
-	> Note: Before purchasing an instance, you should apply above two things in advance, otherwise you should
+	> Note: Before purchasing an instance, you should apply above two things in advance, otherwise you should purchase an instance again after application.
+This inconvenience has been escalated to product development team.
+It should be fixed as quickly as possible.

 ## Create files and folders